cessen/ropey/README.md

 Ropey uses unsafe code to help achieve some of its space and performance characteristics.
-Although effort has been put into keeping the unsafe code compartmentalized and making it correct, it is nevertheless _not_ recommended at this time to use Ropey in software that may face adversarial conditions.
+Although effort has been put into keeping the unsafe code compartmentalized and making it correct, please be cautious about using Ropey in software that may face adversarial conditions.

 Auditing, fuzzing, etc. of the unsafe code in Ropey is extremely welcome.
 If you find any unsoundness, _please_ file an issue!
 Also welcome are